The Manufacturers Life Insurance Company Sells 52,888 Shares of New York Community Bancorp, Inc. (NYSE:NYCB)

 The Manufacturers Life Insurance Company trimmed its holdings in New York Community Bancorp, Inc. (NYSE:NYCB) by 8.7% during the fourth quarter, Holdings Channel reports.
 The institutional investor owned 554,952 shares of the financial services provider’s stock after selling 52,888 shares during the quarter.
 The Manufacturers Life Insurance Company’s holdings in New York Community Bancorp were worth $5,855,000 as of its most recent SEC filing.

-Other institutional investors have also added to or reduced their stakes in the company.
-TCTC Holdings LLC bought a new position in shares of New York Community Bancorp in the fourth quarter valued at $32,000.
-Acadian Asset Management LLC bought a new position in shares of New York Community Bancorp in the third quarter valued at $61,000.
-Penbrook Management LLC bought a new position in shares of New York Community Bancorp in the fourth quarter valued at $64,000.
-Transcend Wealth Collective LLC bought a new position in shares of New York Community Bancorp in the third quarter valued at $107,000.
+Several other institutional investors have also added to or reduced their stakes in the business.
+TCTC Holdings LLC bought a new position in shares of New York Community Bancorp during the fourth quarter valued at about $32,000.
+Acadian Asset Management LLC bought a new position in shares of New York Community Bancorp during the third quarter valued at about $61,000.
+Penbrook Management LLC bought a new position in shares of New York Community Bancorp during the fourth quarter valued at about $64,000.
+Transcend Wealth Collective LLC bought a new position in shares of New York Community Bancorp during the third quarter valued at about $107,000.
 Finally, CI Investments Inc. lifted its position in shares of New York Community Bancorp by 25.4% during the fourth quarter.
 CI Investments Inc. now owns 11,289 shares of the financial services provider’s stock valued at $119,000 after purchasing an additional 2,284 shares in the last quarter.
 50.77% of the stock is currently owned by hedge funds and other institutional investors.

 NYCB has been the topic of a number of recent analyst reports.
-Morgan Stanley raised their price target on shares of New York Community Bancorp from $13.00 to $14.00 and gave the company an “equal weight” rating in a research report on Wednesday, March 24th.
-B. Riley raised their price target on shares of New York Community Bancorp from $14.00 to $15.00 and gave the company a “buy” rating in a research report on Friday, March 5th.
-Compass Point raised shares of New York Community Bancorp from a “neutral” rating to a “buy” rating and set a $13.00 price target on the stock in a research report on Friday, January 15th.
 TheStreet raised shares of New York Community Bancorp from a “c+” rating to a “b” rating in a research report on Tuesday, December 15th.
-Finally, UBS Group lowered shares of New York Community Bancorp from a “buy” rating to a “neutral” rating and dropped their price target for the company from $13.00 to $11.00 in a research report on Friday, February 5th.
-Six research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-New York Community Bancorp currently has a consensus rating of “Buy” and an average target price of $12.00.
+UBS Group lowered shares of New York Community Bancorp from a “buy” rating to a “neutral” rating and lowered their price objective for the stock from $13.00 to $11.00 in a research report on Friday, February 5th.
+B. Riley lifted their price objective on shares of New York Community Bancorp from $14.00 to $15.00 and gave the stock a “buy” rating in a research report on Friday, March 5th.
+Compass Point upgraded shares of New York Community Bancorp from a “neutral” rating to a “buy” rating and set a $13.00 target price for the company in a research note on Friday, January 15th.
+Finally, Morgan Stanley lifted their target price on shares of New York Community Bancorp from $13.00 to $14.00 and gave the stock an “equal weight” rating in a research note on Wednesday, March 24th.
+Six research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+New York Community Bancorp has a consensus rating of “Buy” and an average target price of $12.00.

 Shares of NYSE:NYCB opened at $12.48 on Monday.
 The company has a 50 day moving average of $11.78 and a 200 day moving average of $10.07.
 The stock has a market cap of $5.81 billion, a P/E ratio of 14.86, a P/E/G ratio of 1.03 and a beta of 1.07.
 New York Community Bancorp, Inc. has a 12 month low of $7.72 and a 12 month high of $13.23.
 The company has a current ratio of 1.39, a quick ratio of 1.39 and a debt-to-equity ratio of 2.52.

-New York Community Bancorp (NYSE:NYCB) last issued its quarterly earnings data on Tuesday, January 26th.
-The financial services provider reported $0.39 EPS for the quarter, beating the consensus estimate of $0.26 by $0.13.
-The company had revenue of $322.95 million during the quarter, compared to analysts’ expectations of $313.05 million.
+New York Community Bancorp (NYSE:NYCB) last announced its earnings results on Tuesday, January 26th.
+The financial services provider reported $0.39 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.26 by $0.13.
 New York Community Bancorp had a net margin of 23.07% and a return on equity of 6.69%.
-During the same quarter in the previous year, the company earned $0.20 earnings per share.
+The business had revenue of $322.95 million during the quarter, compared to analyst estimates of $313.05 million.
+During the same period in the previous year, the business posted $0.20 earnings per share.
 On average, equities analysts forecast that New York Community Bancorp, Inc. will post 0.89 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, February 16th.
-Investors of record on Saturday, February 6th were paid a dividend of $0.17 per share.
-The ex-dividend date of this dividend was Thursday, February 4th.
-This represents a $0.68 annualized dividend and a yield of 5.45%.
-New York Community Bancorp’s dividend payout ratio is currently 88.31%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, February 16th.
+Stockholders of record on Saturday, February 6th were issued a $0.17 dividend.
+The ex-dividend date was Thursday, February 4th.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 5.45%.
+New York Community Bancorp’s payout ratio is 88.31%.

 New York Community Bancorp, Inc operates as a bank holding company for New York Community Bank that provides banking products and services in Metro New York, New Jersey, Ohio, Florida, and Arizona.
 The company offers various deposit products, including interest-bearing checking and money market, savings, non-interest-bearing, and individual retirement accounts, as well as certificates of deposit.